chmouel/chmoujump/README.md

 # Chmoujump -  🚀

-A combinaison of [zshz](https://github.com/agkozak/zsh-z) and favourite directories
+A combinaison of [zshz](https://github.com/agkozak/zsh-z) and favourite directorie path.

 I used to have some code to combine the two and dicsovered :